 Occupational Safety and Health Act of 1970: Ensures safe and healthful working conditions for working men and women by authorizing enforcement of the standards under the act

 VIII.
 Discussion Questions and Suggested Answers

 2-1.
-Identify the contextual influence that you believe will pose the greatest challenge to companies' competitiveness and identify the contextual influence that will pose the least challenge to companies' competitiveness.
-Explain your answer.
+Which contextual influence do you believe will pose the greatest challenge to companies' competitiveness?
+Explain your rationale.